Last updated on October 2nd, 2023 at 02:05 pm

 Throughout the years, family and friends from Slovenia and the UK would come to visit us for summers and holidays.
 Helping them plan their Toronto itinerary was my favourite thing to do.

 I love to see my city through the eyes of others and what better way to do that than by visiting all of Toronto’s hot spots and hidden gems!

 Whether you’re a first time visitor or a Toronto regular, there is so much to discover in this lively city.
-This post will take you through some of the top things to see and do in Toronto in two days, so get ready to explore this incredible city.
+This post will take you through some of the top things to see and do in Toronto in 2 days, so get ready to explore this incredible city.